cubixel/TutorPoint/README.md

-# Software-Engineering-Project Master Branch
+# TutorPoint Master Branch
 Repository for Group 2, MEng Software Engineering Project.

-This is the master branch for Tutor-Point.
+The master branch should be fully functioning at all times, and should only be merged with the development branch at the end of an interation cycle.

+<i>For more details, please refer to the company QA Manual.</i>